Rotator Cuff Injury Treatment Singapore

 What is a Rotator Cuff Tear?

 Rotator cuff tears are extremely common.
-It is estimated that 21% of the population have rotator cuff tears, although the incidence is much higher in the older population.
+It is estimated that 21% of the population have such rotator cuff injuries, although the incidence is much higher in the older population.

-Another interesting fact is that many people with rotator cuff tears may not be symptomatic at all!
+Another interesting fact is that many people with this type of rotator cuff injury may not be symptomatic at all!
 In fact, the incidence of asymptomatic rotator cuff tears appears to be higher in older patients.

 What Causes Rotator Cuff Tear?

 Sometimes, patients may develop rotator cuff tears without remembering any inciting event or injury.
-Rotator cuff tears can occur in many instances, and an injury to the shoulders is one of the most common occurrences.
+This rotator cuff injury can occur in many instances, and a tear in the shoulders is one of the most common occurrences.

 Here are some other causes of rotator cuff tears: